Drive sales on autopilot with ecommerce-focused features

 - Revenue: <$1 Million

 April Soderstrom sells bracelets, necklaces, earrings, and other accessories, focusing on a style that’s fun and casual while also conveying a sense of luxury.
-Their homepage fits that tone and gives visitors details about a holiday gift set promotion.
+Its homepage fits that tone and gives visitors details about a holiday gift set promotion.

-The April Soderstrom website also clearly displays their free shipping policy in a small banner at the top of the page.
+The April Soderstrom website also clearly displays its free shipping policy in a small banner at the top of the page.
 This gives customers important information about their order without distracting them from the rest of the site.

 JOCO Cups